FDA approves a drug to treat severe food allergies, including milk, eggs and nuts

 In a trial with 168 patients who were allergic to peanuts and at least two other foods, 68% of people who took Xolair for 4 to 5 months were able to consume about 2.5 peanuts without symptoms like body hives, persistent coughing or vomiting, according to the FDA.

 The study also found that Xolair was effective after 4 to 5 months in 67% of people allergic to eggs; 66% of people allergic to milk; and 42% of people allergic to cashews.
-These results were based on small amounts of each food — a quarter of an egg, two tablespoons of 1% milk and 3.5 cashews, according to Genentech.
+These results were based on small amounts of each food — a quarter of an egg, two tablespoons of 1% milk and 3.5 cashews.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.